 Calm down if you will

 So recently, I have been slowing down and trying to phase myself out of this cold reality that is haunted by unnecessary and superficial material possessions, events-that-don’t-affect-you-in-any-way and pointless dramas.

 I stopped making shit people do that doesn’t affect me, affect me.
-I stopped thinking that I have to care about anything and everything that happens around me.
-I stopped making peoples’ problems, my problems.
+I stopped thinking that I have to care about everything that happens around me.
+I stopped making people’s problems my problem.

 When I stopped doing all of those, that was when I started becoming more compassionate and forgiving — because of it, I started seeing the good in others rather than the bad.
 Instead of caring about what others have to say about this or that, I started paying more attention to myself — to my own progress.
 I started becoming more driven and motivated.
 I started to pursue what I truly want.

-When I slowed down, I started breathing much slowly and deeply; I started to think clearly and speak much coherently; I stopped arguing and started listening intently; I started walking slowly, and began living life in the moment — carpe diem; I started becoming happier and giving no two-shits about what people may think — I started living a fulfilling life, for myself.
+When I slowed down and started breathing much slowly and deeply, I started to think clearly and speak much coherently.
+I stopped arguing and started listening intently; I started walking slowly, and began living life in the moment — carpe diem; I started becoming happier and giving no two-shits about what people may think — I started living a fulfilling life, for myself.

 The next time you are faced with a pressing yet delicate situation, I suggest that you stop and breathe — deeply.
 If possible, delay and take some time — even a day or two to think it through thoroughly — before you make your decision.